cython/cython/docs/src/userguide/extension_types.rst

 Extension types and None
 =========================

-Cython handles :keyword:`None` values differently in C-like type declarations and when Python annotations are used.
+Cython handles ``None`` values differently in C-like type declarations and when Python annotations are used.

-In :keyword:`cdef` declarations and C-like function argument declarations (``func(list x)``), when you declare an argument or C variable as having an extension or Python builtin type, Cython will allow it to take on the value :keyword:`None` as well as values of its declared type.
+In :keyword:`cdef` declarations and C-like function argument declarations (``func(list x)``), when you declare an argument or C variable as having an extension or Python builtin type, Cython will allow it to take on the value ``None`` as well as values of its declared type.
 This is analogous to the way a C pointer can take on the value ``NULL``, and you need to exercise the same caution because of it.
 There is no problem as long as you are performing Python operations on it, because full dynamic type checking will be applied.
-However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not :keyword:`None` -- in the interests of efficiency, Cython does not check this.
+However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not ``None`` -- in the interests of efficiency, Cython does not check this.

 With the C-like declaration syntax, you need to be particularly careful when